zencart/documentation/content/user/troubleshooting/cant_stay_logged_in.md

 a) altered files on your server.
 In that case a proper checkup of all your files is in order: see [Diagnosing obscure issues](/user/troubleshooting/diagnosing_obscure_issues/).

 b) a server configuration change by the hosting company (such as a PHP version change or anything else that might result in changes to the master php.ini configuration for the server or your hosting account).
 See [mapping of Zen Cart versions to PHP versions](/user/first_steps/server_requirements/#php-version) for more information about which PHP versions are compatible with your Zen Cart version.

+c) domain/SSL changes made to your DNS or hosting account.